L4 microkernel family: Commercial deployment

 based on the L4-embedded kernel developed at NICTA in 2006.

-This implies that L4 is now shipping on all iOS devices, the total shipment of which is estimated at 310 million for the year 2015.
+As a result, L4 ships on all modern Apple devices including Macs with Apple silicon.
+In 2015 alone, total shipments of iPhone was estimated at 310 million.

 High assurance: seL4

 In 2006, the NICTA group commenced a from-scratch design of a third-generation microkernel, named seL4, with the aim of providing a basis for highly secure and reliable systems, suitable for satisfying security requirements such as those of Common Criteria and beyond.
 From the beginning, development aimed for formal verification of the kernel.
-To ease meeting the sometimes conflicting requirements of performance and verification, the team used a middle-out software process starting from an executable specification written in Haskell.
+To ease meeting the sometimes conflicting requirements of performance and verification, the team used a middle-out software process starting from an executable specification written in the language Haskell.

 seL4 uses capability-based security access control to enable formal reasoning about object accessibility.

 A formal proof of functional correctness was completed in 2009.

 The proof provides a guarantee that the kernel's implementation is correct against its specification, and implies that it is free of implementation bugs such as deadlocks, livelocks, buffer overflows, arithmetic exceptions or use of uninitialised variables. seL4 is claimed to be the first-ever general-purpose operating-system kernel that has been verified.
+The work on seL4 won the 2019 ACM SIGOPS Hall of Fame Award.

 seL4 takes a novel approach to kernel resource management, exporting the management of kernel resources to user level and subjects them to the same capability-based access control as user resources.
 This model, which was also adopted by Barrelfish, simplifies reasoning about isolation properties, and was an enabler for later proofs that seL4 enforces the core security properties of integrity and confidentiality.
 The NICTA team also proved correctness of the translation from the programming language C to executable machine code, taking the compiler out of the trusted computing base of seL4.

 This implies that the high-level security proofs hold for the kernel executable. seL4 is also the first published protected-mode OS kernel with a complete and sound worst-case execution time (WCET) analysis, a prerequisite for its use in hard real-time computing.